-The dues of the Association shall be paid in full annually by January 1.
+The dues of the Association shall be paid in full within 60 days after receipt of the invoice.

-- A. Active Voting Member: Shall be the Soil and Water Conservation Districts of Illinois, whose dues have been paid in full within 45 days after receipt of invoice. - B. Dues Deadline Variance: The dues payment deadline may be extended by the President with concurrence of the Executive Committee for a named, definite period of time due to extenuating circumstances.
+- A. Active Voting Member: Shall be all of the Soil and Water Conservation Districts of Illinois, whose dues have been paid in full within 60 days after receipt of invoice. - B. Dues Deadline Variance: The dues payment deadline may be extended by the President with concurrence of the Executive Committee for a named, definite period of time due to extenuating circumstances. - C. Annual Dues Recommendation: The amount of the annual dues assessed to Active Voting Members shall be as recommended by the Board of Directors and approved by the Active Voting Delegates at each Annual Meeting of the Association.